vermont42/ProgrammaticLayout/README.md

 ### Closing Thoughts

-The Author encourages you to use the learnings in this tutorial to start converting your app from IB to PL, if appropriate.
+The Author encourages you to use the learnings in this tutorial to start converting your app from IB to PL, if appropriate for your use case.
 If conversion is your plan, he recommends that you investigate the Auto Layout options described in the Paul Hudson [article](https://www.hackingwithswift.com/articles/9/best-alternatives-to-auto-layout).
 Although the Author does not take addition of a third-party dependency [lightly](https://github.com/vermont42/RaceRunner/blob/master/Podfile),  [SnapKit](https://github.com/SnapKit/SnapKit), for example, provides such a clean API that it is worth considering as an alternative to raw `NSLayoutAnchor`.

+### Credits

+* [Matt](https://twitter.com/matt_luedke) [Luedke](https://soundcloud.com/good_day_sir/real-thing-instrumental) revealed PL's benefits to the Author and taught him its use.
+* [Doug Suriano](https://twitter.com/dougsuriano) created extensions on `UIView` and `NSLayoutConstraint` that improve the PL experience.
+* [iOSDevUK](https://twitter.com/IOSDEVUK) inspired the Author to create [Conjugar](https://github.com/vermont42/Conjugar), his first from-scratch app using PL.
+This tutorial is a companion piece to a talk he presented at that conference in 2017.